Careers and Employability Service

 The Careers and Employability Service offers support to students and graduates in areas including part-time jobs, career planning, work experience, volunteering, placements, business startup and graduate jobs.
 They'll support your entry into graduate work, further study or starting up a business.

-In light of the recent developments regarding Coronavirus (COVID-19), the Careers and Employability Service building is now closed until further notice.
-However, whilst we are physically closed, we are still here to support you online.
-All appointments are still bookable via MyCareer or email email@example.com.
+The Careers and Employability Service is here to support you online.
+Appointments are bookable via MyCareer, contact us via email firstname.lastname@example.org or call 023 9284 2684 .
 Appointments can be carried out either on the phone or via video chat.
 Further advice and guidance can be found on our web pages.
+We also have a full programme of virtual events, find out more and book your place on MyCareer.

 Support you'll receive includes: